 Have the name of your hostel written down somewhere clear and the address so you can get home safely.
 Keep some money aside for a taxi and ask the hostel staff for a reputable taxi company before going out.

 Staying in central hostels can be great because the bars are often nearby.
 Use your judgment and have fun with ought putting yourself at unnecessary risk.

-I use World Nomads for my travel insurance as it provides a higher level of cover than I get from my European Health Insurance Card alone.
+I use World Nomads for my travel insurance as it provides a higher level of coverage than I get from my European Health Insurance Card alone.
 For more info on this check out my ultimate guide on travel insurance as each person’s needs is different.